fwilleke80/com_audioarchive/README.md

 ### Content-plugin behaviour

-Embedded clips reuse the module presentation and the component's publication, category, access-level, language, file-availability, routing, playback, download, and counting logic.
+Embedded clips reuse the module presentation and the component's publication, category, clip-access, language, file-availability, routing, playback, download, and counting logic.
+Links and protected media endpoints are additionally subject to the component-wide frontend access setting.
 Category and tag links retain the appropriate Archive menu context, and tag descriptions are available through standard browser tooltips.

 Count and playtime placeholders use the same public eligibility rules so that unpublished, inaccessible, or otherwise unavailable clips are not exposed through aggregate values.